citizensadvice/cab-ui/cleanupREADME.md

 ## Working process

-Currently there is a second file site-2.less that directly compiles everything into it, rather that site.less.
+Currently there is a second file site-new.less that directly compiles everything into it, rather that site.less.
 This allows us to run a 'cleanup' stylesheet and test stylesheet alongside one another.
-Make all clean up changes to site-2.less.
+Make all clean up changes to site-new.less.

-site-2.less currently imports every file directly, rather than using imports of import files.
+site-new.less currently imports every file directly, rather than using imports of import files.
 This helps keep track of all the files.

-Use site-2.less as a checklist.
+Use site-new.less as a checklist.
 The aim is to eventually go through each file listed in there in order and gradually modify them.
 Refer to the checklist below for guidance on what to change and how.

 ### Clean up checklist